apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

 # Reference-level explanation

 We will enable this integration by considering TFLite networks, but is equally applicable for all other networks that can be translated into Relay IR.
 TFLite test that contains just a quantized (int8) softmax is first converted as a sequence of following relay operations: *dequantize -> softmax -> quantize* by the TFLite frontend.
-Please refer to the code snippet below.
+Please refer to the relay code snippet below obtained from TFLite frontend.

 ```python
 def @main(%a: Tensor[(1, 16, 16, 3), int8]) -> Tensor[(1, 16, 16, 3), int8] {